swiftlang/swift-org-website/documentation/cxx-interop/index.md

-The `SWIFT_CONFORMS_TO` customization macro from the `<swift/bridging>` header can be used to conform all specializations of a class template to Swift protocol automatically.
+The `SWIFT_CONFORMS_TO` customization macro from the `<swift/bridging>` header can be used to conform all specializations of a class template to a Swift protocol automatically.
 For example, the definition of the `SerializedValue` class template can be annotated with `SWIFT_CONFORMS_TO`: